MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/03-configure-data-model-in-power-bi-desktop.md

 1. Switch to Report view, and then notice that the sales values have still not changed.

 	*The issue now relates to the fact that there are two possible filter propagation paths between the **Salesperson** and **Sales** tables.
 This ambiguity is internally resolved, based on a “least number of tables” assessment.
-To be clear, you shouldn’t design models with this type of ambiguity—the issue will be addressed in part later in this lab, and by the completion of the **Create DAX Calculations in Power BI Desktop, Part 1** lab.*
+To be clear, you shouldn’t design models with this type of ambiguity—the issue will be addressed in part later in this lab, and by the completion of the **Create DAX Calculations in Power BI Desktop** lab.*

 1. Switch to Model view to force filter propagation via the bridging table.
 Edit (double-click) the relationship between the **Salesperson** and **Sales** tables.